Derposoft/delay-counter/README.md

 # delay-counter
+To change the delays for each gate, tweak the "static int (gate)" values at the beginning of the file before compiling

+support for:
-support for n-input gates soon tm
+n-input gates
+prop and contam delays (as opposed to just one at a time)
+maybe more stuff if i get bored soon tm

-## how to use:
+## how to use this:

 to count up all of the delays of a combinatorial circuit, enter each "layer" of gates separated by '+', beginning from the gate leading to the output.
 Separate gates in each layer by commas.

-Ex: Given the following crude representation of a circuit:
+Ex: Given the following crude representation of a circuit (that likely won't show up properly if you're on your phone because it's plaintext):

 input1 ->
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; XOR  ->